just-buildsystem/justbuild/doc/concepts/blob-splitting.md

 downloaded even though maybe only a small fraction of the compiled binary artifact has been changed.

-Thus, we propose a blob splitting strategy as conservative extension to the original [remote execution API](https://github.com/bazelbuild/remote-apis/blob/main/build/bazel/remote/execution/v2/remote_execution.proto), which allows to split the binary data of a blob into chunks and to transmit only the modified chunks instead of the whole blob data.
-The goal is to reduce traffic between local host and remote server and to avoid unnecessary waiting times for users frequently working on large artifacts at the cost of an increased storage consumption.
+Thus, we introduced a blob splitting API as conservative extension to the original [remote execution API](https://github.com/bazelbuild/remote-apis/blob/main/build/bazel/remote/execution/v2/remote_execution.proto), which allows to split the binary data of a blob into chunks and then to transmit only the modified chunks instead of the whole blob data.
+This reduces traffic between the remote server and the local host and avoids unnecessary waiting times for users frequently working on large artifacts.
+The downside of this API is an increased storage consumption, since the binary data of the splitted artifacts will be stored twice.

 Remote execution API extension
 ------------------------------

-We extend the existing remote execution API by introducing a new remote procedure call (rpc) to the `ContentAddressableStorage` service to split a blob into chunks along with respective request and response messages, and by adding a flag to the `ServerCapabilities` message to indicate whether blob splitting is supported by the server or not.
-The following code snippet depicts the proposed extensions to the remote execution
+We extended the existing remote execution API by introducing a new remote procedure call (rpc) to the `ContentAddressableStorage` service to split a blob into chunks along with respective request and response messages, and by adding a flag to the `CacheCapabilities` message to indicate whether blob splitting is supported by the server instance or not.
+The following code snippet depicts the required extensions to the remote execution protocol:
-protocol:

     service ContentAddressableStorage {
       ...